 And how is the ‘Shortest desired Average trade span’ defined?
 I need to have 5 days between the last trade and the opposite transaction I want to do.
 So entering 3 long positions with 1 day is no problem but then I have to wait at least 5 full trading days before I am allowed to exit my position (work related compliance rules ).
 And then I need to wait another 5 days before I am allowed to enter again a long position.
 So I wondering what the Average Trade Span means, does it count the average trade span already from the first entry or from the last, because I need the last in order to be sure that there is at least a 5 trading day period between opposite transactions.

-You must be logged in to access attached files.2 years ago michaelParticipant
+You must be logged in to access attached files.3 years, 5 months ago michaelParticipant

 Try using the bars since order filled .